Mobile Algorithm Impact

 Are you crazy, I have a million URL’s!

-No need to stress… Navigate to Webmaster Tools and click on your site.
-If you don’t have a Webmasters Account you need to open one using your Gmail account, then submit and verify your site.
-The usability errors should display immediately once the site is added.
+No need to stress - Navigate to Google Search Console and click on your website.
+If you don’t have a Search Console account you need to open one using your Gmail account, then submit and verify your site.
+The “Mobile Usability” errors should display immediately once the site has been added.

 Then click on each usability error to identify each error page.